St. Mary A.M.E. Church

+Methodist church in Thomaston, Georgia, U.S.

 St. Mary A.M.E.
 Church is a historic church for African Americans in Thomaston, Georgia, first congregated in 1867.
 The original church building was constructed in 1870 and William Harris brought in as the pastor, the third pastor serving the congregation.
 The church provided the community with its first school for African American students.
 In 1905, the current church building was constructed.